HomeBudgetProject/HomeBudgetTest/README.md

 + Firefox
 + Chrome
++ Internet Explorer

-Additionally set the path of the drive (eg Firefox)
+Additionally set the path of the drive:

 ` -Dwebdriver.chrome.driver=`